polterguy/polterguy.github.io/tutorials/database-crud/index.md

 As you generate your backend you will notice that Magic says something like _"xxx LOC generated"_.
 This number is the lines of code that Magic automatically generated for you, and depends upon your database and its number of tables.
-A small database such as babelfish will typically only generate some 3-400 hundred lines of code - While a larger database might generate tens of thousands of lines of code for you.
+A small database such as sakila will typically only generate some 3,500 lines of code - While a larger database might generate tens of thousands of lines of code for you.

 ## Playing with our CRUD endpoints